pixelsandcode/gitbook-comment/README.md

 1. install the npm using `npm install --save gitbook-comment`
 2. use `gitbook-comment --help` to read the command line instructions
 3. You can generate doc by a command like this:

 ```
 gitbook-comment generate

-// or if you want more options use
+//or if you want more options use

 gitbook-comment generate -p ./src -i bin -e js,css,scss
 ```